IngmarBitter/defenders/md/GodAttributes/GodOmnicience.slides.md

 * God’s unique ability to declare the future
 * His plans and purposes always prevail
 * Demonstrates His sovereignty and omniscience

----
+* Also seen in prophecies like Daniel 2 or Christ’s birth (Micah 5:2)

 ---